miladrahmat/Fdf/README.md

 - The vertical position corresponds to its ordinate.
 - The value corresponds to its altitude.

-You can also create a map with colors given as hexadecimal numbers:
+You can also create maps with custom colors by specifying colors as hexadecimal numbers in your map file.
+For example:
 ```
 0,0x810202 0,0x810202 0,0x810202
 0,0x810202 10,0xFFFFFF 0,0x810202
 0,0x810202 0,0x810202 0,0x810202
 ```

-Which will show the following image:
+This allows you to control the color of each point on the map.
+The program will display your map using gradient colors for enhanced visual depth.

 ![image](https://github.com/user-attachments/assets/3d325b37-0850-4ad9-8f58-3633e42c5aee)